Global Payments (GPN) Q3 2017 Results - Earnings Call Transcript

 James Schneider - Goldman Sachs & Co.
 LLC

 Good morning.
 Thanks for taking my question.
 I was wondering if you could maybe follow on the European strategy very broadly, Jeff.
-Maybe comment on as you think about expanding Europe beyond the product side on the geography side, how you're thinking about the idea of expanding organically into more countries versus additional JVs, and whether you're seeing any kind of changes in kind of asset pricing in that market?
+Maybe comment on, as you think about expanding Europe beyond the product side, on the geography side, how you're thinking about the idea of expanding organically into more countries versus additional JVs, and whether you're seeing any kind of changes in kind of asset pricing in that market?

 Jeffrey Steven Sloan - Global Payments, Inc.

 Yes.
 Thanks, Jim.
-So, look, I think expanding by way of additional JV is obviously something we're very comfortable with.
-Certainly, in Continental Europe, we've got a great history of doing that with both Caixa in Spain and Erste, which David just described, which is based in Vienna, but that business is in four other countries in Continental Europe.
+So, look, I think expanding by way of additional JVs is obviously something we're very comfortable with.
+Certainly in Continental Europe, we've got a great history of doing that with both Caixa in Spain and Erste, which David just described, which is based in Vienna, but that business is in four other countries in Continental Europe.

-I think given the size of our business, and I know we've talked about this quite a bit in the past, Jim, given the size of our business, I almost always prefer to find a partner.
-We think that we're very good at bringing sales product, additional distribution technologies, operating infrastructure.
+I think, given the size of our business, and I know we've talked about this quite a bit in the past, Jim.
+Given the size of our business, I almost always prefer to find a partner.
+We think that we're very good at bringing sales, product, additional distribution technologies, operating infrastructure.
 But let's be honest, we're not resident in these markets that we're not in, and somebody else is.
-As Paul used to say when we did the partnership with HSBC in Asia, at the time, HSBC have been there for 150 years; we've been there for a day.
-So in that context, I think it's important to understand that our partners bring a lot to us and we couldn't be more pleased with how those are going.
+As Paul used to say when we did the partnership with HSBC in Asia, at the time, HSBC had been there for 150 years; we've been there for a day.
+So in that context, I think it's important to understand that our partners bring a lot to us, and we couldn't be more pleased with how those are going.

 I will say that sometimes we have detours.
-So, for example, our partnership with Erste, Erste is based in Vienna.
+So for example, our partnership with Erste, Erste is based in Vienna.
 For a lot of historical reasons, they don't have an existing portfolio of acquiring in Austria.
 We've been working with them for some time on expanding our services de novo and organically from the Czech Republic, which is the largest market we have with them organically, Jim, into Austria, which is something we're planning on doing.
-I think that's a bit of an exception that kind of proves the rule, because it's unusual to find someone in their home market, but they don't have an existing book of business.
+I think that's a bit of an exception that kind of proves the rule, because it's unusual to find someone in their home market where they don't have an existing book of business.
 That's not typically how we would approach it.

-But I think when you step back and you look at the trend in all of our markets, particularly Europe since you asked about it, if you think about PSD2; if you think about SEPA, which, obviously, is behind us; if you think about GPDR (sic) [GDPR] (1:01:15), which is a privacy regulation that also goes into effect in 2018; if you just think about EMV and PCI, these are the things that are driving our potential partners to come toward us before even get to how much technology can you bring by way of cross-sell from Realex in e-com and omnis from Caixa in DCC additional products and everything else.
-So those things will continue to accelerate, Jim, so we're not seeing any shortage of opportunities in our geographies including Europe.
-We prefer to do those by way of partnership just the bang for the buck of doing it.
-But if we find someone like Erste who wants us to go de novo into Austria, obviously, it's something we're going to look at.
+But I think when you step back and you look at the trend in all of our markets, particularly Europe since you asked about it, if you think about PSD2; if you think about SEPA, which, obviously, is behind us; if you think about GPDR (sic) [GDPR] (1:01:15), which is a privacy regulation that also goes into effect in 2018; if you just think about EMV and PCI, these are the things that are driving our potential partners to come toward us, before you even get to, how much technology can you bring by way of cross-sell from Realex in e-com and omnis from Caixa, in DCC additional products and everything else.
+So, those things will continue to accelerate, Jim, so we're not seeing any shortage of opportunities in our geographies, including Europe.
+We prefer to do those by way of partnership, just the bang for the buck of doing it.
+But we find someone like Erste, who wants us to go de novo into Austria, obviously, it's something we're going to look at.

 James Schneider - Goldman Sachs & Co.
 LLC